paulkarpenko/us-code-ui/uscode/title-20-education/chapter-028-higher-education-resources-and-student-assistance.md

 Subsec. (e).
 Pub.
 L. 99–603 added subsec. (e) relating to validity of loan guarantees for loan payments made before completion of immigration status verification.

 #### Effective Date of 2020 Amendment
 Amendment by Pub.
-L. 116–260 effective July 1, 2023, except as otherwise expressly provided, and applicable with respect to award year 2023–2024 and each subsequent award year, as determined under this chapter, see section 701(b) of Pub.
+L. 116–260 effective July 1, 2024, except as otherwise expressly provided, and applicable with respect to award year 2024–2025 and each subsequent award year, as determined under this chapter, see section 701(b) of Pub.
 L. 116–260, set out as a note under [section 1001 of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1001).

 Amendment by Pub.
 L. 116–260 may be implemented by Secretary of Education before (but not later than) July 1, 2023, notwithstanding certain provisions, with such date of implementation required to be published in the Federal Register, see section 702(n)(2) of Pub.
 L. 116–260, set out as a note under [section 1078–2 of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1078-2).
+Effective date of title VII of div.
+FF of Pub.
+L. 116–260 was changed from July 1, 2023, to July 1, 2024, by section 102(a) of Pub.
+L. 117–103, see section 701(b) of div.
+FF of Pub.
+L. 116–260, set out as a note under [section 1001 of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1001).
+However, the July 1, 2023, implementation dates in section 702(n)(2) of Pub.
+L. 116–260 were not correspondingly amended.

 #### Effective Date of 2014 Amendment
 Pub.
 L. 113–235, div.
 G, title III, § 309(a)(2), Dec.
 16, 2014, 128 Stat.
 2506, provided that: “The amendment made by paragraph (1) [amending this section] shall take effect as if such amendment was enacted on June 30, 2014, and shall apply to students who are enrolled or who first enroll in an eligible program of study on or after July 1, 2014.”